A significant water infrastructure project that will provide clean, reliable and affordable water to underserved communities in Southern California.

 The project is a result of extensive scientific research, innovative engineering, and reimagined infrastructure.

 The watershed above the Mojave Groundwater Bank forms a closed hydrologic basin, where rain and snowmelt from the New York Mountains—at elevations of up to 7,500 feet—slowly travel underground to the Cadiz Valley, where they ultimately evaporate at the surface.
 The project conserves this water by capturing it before it’s lost to evaporation, creating an immediately available supply within the Colorado River Basin—something no other project offers today.
-Through the use of first-of-their-kind converted fossil fuel pipelines, the Mojave Groundwater Bank would interconnect two main sources of water supply in Southern California – the State Water Project and the Colorado River System – expanding access to water across the Southwest.

 Learn more about how the project will operate